beyg1/agents-sdk-mcp/spec.md

 ## Project Overview

-This project is an educational implementation that demonstrates how to integrate the **OpenAI Agents SDK** with the **Model Context Protocol (MCP)**.
-It's designed as a learning tool for students to understand how Large Language Models (LLMs) can interact with external tools and resources through structured protocols.
+This project is a **student-friendly learning tool** that shows how to connect **AI agents** (using OpenAI's Agents SDK) with **external tools and resources** (using the Model Context Protocol or MCP).

+Think of it like this: You have an AI assistant (like ChatGPT) that you want to connect to external tools (like document readers, calculators, or other services).
+This project shows you exactly how to do that!

-The project serves as a practical imitation of Anthropic's MCP course, adapted to use the OpenAI Agents SDK with free Gemini API access instead of Claude.
-This makes it more accessible for students who want to experiment with agent-tool interactions without API costs.
+The project is based on Anthropic's MCP course but uses **free Gemini API** instead of Claude, making it cheaper for students to experiment with.

 ## Architecture Overview

+Here's how all the pieces fit together:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
+│  Command Line   │◄──►│   AI Agent       │◄──►│   Tool         │
-│   CLI Interface │◄──►│  Agent Service   │◄──►│   MCP Clients   │
+│  Interface      │    │   Service        │    │   Clients       │
-│     (cli.py)    │    │ (agent_service.py)│    │ (mcp_client.py) │
+│  (Lets you chat)│    │ (Main AI Brain)  │    │ (Tool Manager)  │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
          ▲                        ▲                        │
          │                        │                        ▼
          │                        │                ┌─────────────────┐
-         └────────────────────────┘                │   MCP Server    │
+         └────────────────────────┘                │   Tool         │
-                                                  │ (mcp_server.py) │
+                                                  │   Server        │
+                                                  │ (Document Tools)│
                                                   └─────────────────┘
 ```